uriel1998/mpdq/README.md

 ## 7. TODO

+* Weighting mechanism chooser - default, by # of songs, and add "genre per hour"
 * start tagging and releases
 * switch instruction file without ending process (perhaps part of the idle loop?)